Taijul Islam: 2014 to 2020

 After Taijul Islam's performances during the 2013–14 domestic season, he was named in Bangladesh A's 15-man squad for its tour of the West Indies in May 2014.
 Bangladesh's senior team also toured later in the year, in August and September 2014.
 Taijul Islam was a late addition to Bangladesh's squad for the two-Test series, replacing another left-arm spinner, Abdur Razzak.
 On debut at Kingstown's Arnos Vale Ground (on Saint Vincent), he took 5/135 in the West Indies' first innings of 484/7 declared, bowling the majority of overs in tandem with Shuvagata Hom, an off-spinner also making his Test debut.
 Taijul Islam thus became the sixth Bangladeshi bowler to take a five-wicket haul on his Test debut.

 Taijul Islam was subsequently selected for Bangladesh's home series against Zimbabwe, in October and November 2014.
 In the first Test of the three-Test series, he took 8/39 (his career best till now) from 16.5 overs in Zimbabwe's second innings, helping to bowl the side out for 114 runs.
 Taijul Islam became the first Bangladeshi to take eight wickets in a Test innings, breaking Shakib Al Hasan's previous record (7/36 against New Zealand in 2008).
-Only two left-arm bowlers have recorded better figures in a Test innings – Sri Lanka's Rangana Herath (9/127) and England's Johnny Briggs (8/11).
+Only three left-arm bowlers have recorded better figures in a Test innings – New Zealand's Ajaz Patel (10/119), Sri Lanka's Rangana Herath (9/127) and England's Johnny Briggs (8/11).
 Later in the match, Taijul Islam featured in an unbroken 19-run partnership for the eighth wicket, hitting the winning runs as Bangladesh won by three wickets.
 He was subsequently named man of the match.